Special Education Teacher Preparation Policy

 Content Test Requirements:

-South Carolina recognized the factual accuracy of this analysis.
+South Carolina recognized the factual accuracy of this analysis, however this analysis was updates subsequent to the state's review.
 In addition, the state noted that with the exception of Early Childhood Special Education, all Special Education certification fields in South Carolina are P-12 areas.
 With the elimination of highly qualified teacher requirements associated with No Child Left Behind, the state indicated that it no longer requires that special education teacher candidates take and pass an exam in elementary content areas.
 These candidates must meet program admission requirements and complete the general education core requirements of the preparation program as well as the major coursework and field experiences that support their ability to adapt or modify curriculum for learners.
 At the secondary level, South Carolina noted, teachers certified in Special Education may not be assigned to teach content area credit-bearing courses.
 They may serve in co-teaching or resource roles but do not offer courses for high school credit.

 Special educators should be valued for their critical role in working with students with disabilities and special needs; however, they are identified by the state not as "special education assistants" but as "special education teachers," presumably because the state expects them to provide instruction to children.
 The state makes an effort to distinguish between a consultative and an instructional role.
 However, whether working as a teacher of record or working with students who are primarily in a general education setting would require at least some knowledge of grade-level content in order to make it accessible.